Major (film): Filming

 Principal photography began in February 2020.
 But the filming was put on hold in March 2020 due to the COVID-19 pandemic in India.
-By September 2020, more than 50% of the film had been shot, and further shooting is planned to take place in Hyderabad in October 2020.
+By September 2020, more than 50% of the film had been shot, and further shooting planned to take place in Hyderabad in October 2020.
 Sobhita Dhulipala filming completed her portions in November 2020.
 In August 2021, Sesh began filming the final schedule of the film.
 In December 2021, the shooting of the film was completed and the post-production work began with Sesh dubbing for the Hindi version.
 Major was shot in 120 days and was filmed in over 75 locations.

 Music

 The film score and soundtrack album of the film is composed by Sricharan Pakala.
 The music rights were acquired by the Zee Music Company.
 The first single titled "Hrudyama" was released on 6 January 2022.
 The second single titled "Oh Isha" was released on 18 May 2022.